angrycub/katacoda-scenarios/nomad-reverse-proxy/40_create_proxy_config_3.md

 address that can't be reached, the UI automatically falls back to requesting logs through the proxy.

-To allow log streaming through NGINX, the NGINX configuration needs to be updated to disable proxy buffering.
+The NGINX configuration needs to be updated to disable proxy buffering, and allow log streaming.

 Add the following to the top of the `location` block of the existing NGINX configuration file.

 <pre class="file" data-filename="nginx.conf" data-target="insert" data-marker="    location / {">
     location / {